 Spicebush - Lindera benzoin

 Lindera benzoin is a perennial shrub native to southern Michigan.
 It is not a UP plant, but its fragrance makes it a desirable landscaping plant.
-We have some small Spicebush available, 1-2' in height.
+We have some small Spicebush available, 6-12" in height.

-From the tree nursery's website:
+Adapted from the tree nursery's website:

-Soil / Climate: full sun to partial shade, prefers moist, well-drained soil.
+Prefers partial shade but tolerates full sun with moisture, and overall prefers moist, well-drained soil.
 Spicebush have a low tolerance to drought and restricted water conditions.
-Common habitats are low woods, swamp margins and streamsides.
+Common habitats are low woods, swamp margins and stream banks.
+Under ideal conditions, Spicebush sometimes forms thickets.

 We offer downstate nursery stock because using a native plant to landscape instead of a similarly-raised cultivar will ultimately be beneficial, especially for a long-lived shrub.